s-vivien/CGBenchmark/README.md

 ... and you don't need to have your browser open
 ... and you can queue several codes to run big fat batches of games and compare results easily.

+### Latest features :
+- CGBenchmark now supports 1vN games
+- You can now define a N enemies pool for each code configuration.
+Enemies will be picked randomly at each game (as well as their number, which will be a random value between `minEnemiesNumber` and `maxEnemiesNumber`).
+These random choices are deterministic, i.e. if you benchmark two codes with the same `enemies` configuration and a fixed seed list, each seed will be played against the same enemies every time.

 ### What it does:
 Allows you to queue batches of matches on any multiplayer game of CodinGame.
 Simulates PLAY in the IDE and gathers results.